CustomAppsSA-Team/GRAiDY-Plugins-2025/README.md

 2. **Enable rest protocols**
     At least one protocol should be enabled.

-3. **Create a specific user (Optional)**
+3. **Add a new user (optional)**
-    A web services user is required to represent the system controlling Moodle.
+    Create a new user to use the plugin.

-4. **Assign role**
+4. **Adding a new role**
-    Assign "GRAiDY Web Service" role to the user or teachers you want to have access to the GRAiDY feature.
-The `graidy_webservice.xml` is the role preset required to access course information and activities and student attempts
+    Create new "GRAiDY Web Service" role.
+The `graidy_webservice.xml` is the role preset required to access course information and activities and student attempts.
+Adding this service will also create the `GRAiDY Service` You only need to do this once.

-5. **Select a service**
+5. **Enable Graidy service**
-    A service is a set of web service functions.
-You will allow the user to access to this service.
-On the Add service page check 'Enable' and 'Authorised users' options.
+    You will need to edit the Graidy Service and allow users to access to this service.
+On the edit page check 'Enable' and 'Authorised users' options.

-6. **Select a specific user**
-    Add the web services user as an authorised user.
+    Next you need to click the `show more...` tab and make sure the `Can download files` checkbox is selected, in order for GRAiDY to be able to access the submitted files on student attempts.

+6. **Authorise users**
+    You need to go to the `Authorised users` for the `GRAiDY Service` and select the newly created user or teachers you want to have access to the GRAiDY feature.

-7. **Create a token for a user**
+7. **Create user tokens**
-    Create a token for the user created in the previous step.
-This token will be used by GRAiDY to authenticate with Moodle.
+    Create a token for the authorised users created in the previous step.
+This token will be used by GRAiDY to authenticate with Moodle on behalf of the user.
+The Token will used to authenticate the user between GRAiDY and your Moodle instance and provide access to the GRAiDY tab and feature on the course and activity pages.

 ## Getting Started with GRAiDY

 Experience Seamless AI Grading with Moodle & GRAiDY

 Enhance your Moodle assessments with: